-Intended outcome Success criteria Improved attainment among disadvantaged pupils across the By the end of our current plan in 2025/26, 90% or more of disadvantaged pupils will enter the English Baccalaureate (EBacc).
-In 2021 this figure was 76% and in 2022 it was 84%. curriculum at the end of KS4, with a continued focus on EBacc subjects.
-2025/26 KS4 outcomes will demonstrate that the in-school gap between disadvantaged pupils and non-disadvantaged pupils has closed.
-Improved reading comprehension and vocabulary use among Reading comprehension demonstrates improved skills among disadvataged pupils and a smaller gap between the scores of disadvantaged pils and their non-disadvantaged peers. disadvantaged pupils across KS3.
+Intended outcome Success criteria Improved attainment among disadvantaged pupils across the curriculum at the end of By the end of our current plan in 2026/27, 90% or more of disadvantaged pupils will enter the English Baccalaureate (EBacc).
+In 2021 this figure was 76%, in 2022 it was 84% and in 2023 it was 88%.
+KS4, with a continued focus on EBacc subjects.
+2026/27 KS4 outcomes will demonstrate that the in-school gap between disadvantaged pupils and non-disadvantaged pupils is closing.
+Improved reading comprehension and vocabulary use among Reading comprehension demonstrates improved skills among disadvantaged pupils and a smaller gap between the scores of disadvantaged pupils and their non-disadvantaged peers. disadvantaged pupils across KS3.
 Reading as a whole school focus will enable all students to access subject content at a level that enables them to achieve improved outcomes.
 Improved metacognitive and self-regulatory skills among disadvantaged pupils across all subjects.
 Teacher reports and class observations suggest disadvantaged pupils are more able to monitor and regulate their own learning.
-This finding it supported by extended learning completion rates across all classes and subjects.
-To achieve and sustain Sustained high levels of wellbeing demonstrated by: improved wellbeing for all pupils, including those who are disadvantaged. qualitative data from student voice, student and parent surveys and teacher observations. wito are disadvantaged. a significant increase in participation in enrichment activities, particularly among disadvantaged pupils.
-To achieve and sustain improved attendance for Sustained high attendance demonstrated by: all pupils, particularly our disadvantaged pupils. the overall absence rate for all pupils being no more than 5%, and the attendance gap between disadvantaged pupils and their non- disadvantaged peers being reduced.
+Supported by extended learning completion rates across all classes and subjects.
+To achieve and sustain Sustained high levels of wellbeing demonstrated by: improved wellbeing for all pupils, including those who are disadvantaged. qualitative data from student voice, student and parent surveys and teacher observations. are around areasea. a significant increase in participation in enrichment activities, particularly among disadvantaged pupils.
+To achieve and sustain Sustained high attendance demonstrated by: improved attendance for all pupils, particularly our disadvantaged pupils. the overall absence rate for all pupils being no more than 6%, and the attendance gap between disadvantaged pupils and their non- disadvantaged peers being reduced.